Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Experiments

 \subsection{Results: Efficiency}

-The main advantage of \acronyms over standard deep controllers is that they consist exclusively of elements that have direct representations on low-energy hardware platforms.
+The main advantage of \acronyms over standard deep neural network controllers is that they consist exclusively of elements that have direct representations on low-energy hardware platforms.
 To demonstrate this, we perform synthesis and implementation (place-and-route) of the resulting networks for an FPGA, reporting required resources and energy estimates based on the manufacturer-provided tools.

-We run out-of-context (OOC) synthesis and implementation with the AMD Vivado toolchain (2022.2), targeting an AMD Xilinx Artix-7 XC7A15T (speed grade \(-1\)), see Table \ref{tab:artix} in Appendix \ref{app:fpga} for the available device resources.
-Note that the selected FPGA only has a total of \(10{,}400\) LUT-6s and twice this amount of flip-flops (FFs), which is a much smaller FPGA than previous investigations of DWNs \citep{bacellar2024differentiable}.
-Instead, our setup is directly comparable to \citet{kresse2025learningquantizedcontinuouscontrollers}, who used the same reference FPGA platform and tool chain.
+We run out-of-context (OOC) synthesis and implementation with the Vivado toolchain (2022.2), targeting an Artix-7 XC7A15T (speed grade \(-1\)); see Table \ref{tab:artix} in Appendix \ref{app:fpga} for the available device resources.
+Note that the FPGA only has a total of \(10{,}400\) LUT-6s and twice this amount of flip-flops (FFs), which is a much smaller FPGA than in previous investigations of DWNs \citep{bacellar2024differentiable}.
+Instead, our setup is directly comparable to \citet{kresse2025learningquantizedcontinuouscontrollers}, who used the same reference FPGA and OOC synthesis.

 We target a clock frequency of \(100\,\si{\mega\hertz}\), inserting up to two pipeline stages---the first one between the two LUT layers, and the second one before the popcount---until we meet the desired timing.
-As our design is implemented OOC we do not consider any overhead due to I/O interfaces.
-Furthermore, we assume that all observation normalization steps and the final BRAM lookup for the action scaling take place outside of the FPGA, because these depend on the specific application (\eg the input format depends on the type of ADCs, the output format on the type of DACs).
+As our design is implemented OOC, we do not consider any overhead due to I/O interfaces.
+Furthermore, in the main body of this work, we assume that all observation normalization steps and the final per-action lookups take place outside the synthesized core, because these depend on the specific application and interface (\eg the input format depends on the type of ADCs, the output format on the type of DACs).
+Note that the quantized baseline \citep{kresse2025learningquantizedcontinuouscontrollers} likewise does not account for observation normalization.
+The final per-action mapping can be implemented as an additional single-cycle memory lookup (e.g., in BRAM/ROM), and would therefore add one cycle to the reported latency.
+An evaluation including input normalization and SRAM action lookup with representative interfaces is provided in Appendix \ref{sec:end-to-end}.